UnnamedMoose/serialMonitor/README.md

 This is a graphical interface program that allows the user to communicate with a microcontroller or other piece of hardware via a serial port.
 It provides:

-- a simple output window which contains all of the information being routed through the serial port
+- a simple output window that contains all of the information being routed through the serial port,
-- a text box which allows the user to type in an arbitrary command and send it by pressing return
+- a text box that allows the user to type in an arbitrary command and send it through serial by pressing return,
-- a drop-down menu used to select the serial port
+- a drop-down menu used to select the serial port,
-- a button used to update the list of available ports (e.g. after resetting the physical connection)
+- a button used to update the list of available ports (e.g. after resetting the physical connection),
-- text boxes used to update the refresh rate of the GUI and the connection Baud rate
+- text boxes used to update the refresh rate of the GUI and the connection Baud rate,
-- ability to display hex codes of the received bytes instead of their unicode representations
+- ability to display hex codes of the received bytes instead of their Unicode representations,
-- logging facilities that can record the data received over serial port into a file
+- logging facilities that can record the data received over serial port into a file,
+- menu to edit advanced serial port properties (parity bits, byte lengths etc.).

 Usage
 ======